on this page

 If you’re a grandparent carer you may also be able to get help with child care fees.
 Additional Child Care Subsidy is available to some grandparents who care for their grandchildren.

-To get these payments a grandparent of a child can be any of the following:
+A grandparent of a child can be one of the following:

 - a biological, adoptive, step grandparent or great grandparent of the child